 The following steps summarize at high level how you work with Artificial Intelligence:

 1. Create an AI model and define its data source.

-Set it to connect to a Dataset, that holds data.
+Set it to connect to a Dataset, that holds relevant data.

 2. Explore the results of different experiments, and choose a configuration that provides results that satisfy your use case statement.

-You can evaluate possible combinations between input parameters and algorithms.
+You can evaluate possible combinations of input parameters and algorithms.

 Once the experiment is satisfactory and final, publish it.

 3. Connect your Bizagi processes to consume the predictive analysis service so that each new case can make use of a preliminary prediction for an attribute/value.

 Configure the invocation to use a RESTful service and that's it.